aleju/papers/neural-nets/A_Neural_Algorithm_for_Artistic_Style.md

   * They use average pooling instead of max pooling, as that produced slightly better results.

 * Page 10, Methods
   * The information about the image that is contained in layers can be visualized.
-To do that, extract the features of a layer as the labels, then start with a white noise image and change it via gradient descendt until the generated features have minimal distance (MSE) to the extracted features.
+To do that, extract the features of a layer as the labels, then start with a white noise image and change it via gradient descent until the generated features have minimal distance (MSE) to the extracted features.
   * The build a style representation by calculating Gram Matrices for each layer.

 * Page 11, Methods